 - Third/Final Year (courses beginning with 3---) - Senior, Advanced.
 Will need significant prior knowledge (at least 5-6 prior courses in the subject, plus satisfy relevant pre-requisites).
 You can only take final year modules if you have a very strong background in the subject.

-For Cass School of Business courses, please confirm that "Yes" is listed next the course title in the column "Study Abroad or Exchange."
+For Cass School of Business courses, please confirm that "Yes" is listed next to the course title in the column "Study Abroad or Exchange."
 The Yes indicates the course is open to study abroad students.